Introduction

 Possible side effects

-• Diarrhea: The most common side effect, especially with magnesium oxide and citrate.
+Diarrhea: The most common side effect, especially with magnesium oxide and citrate.

-However, at normal doses, these side effects are rare, and most people tolerate magnesium well.
+At normal doses, these side effects are rare, and most people tolerate magnesium well.

 Magnesium can interact with various medications:

-• Blood pressure medications: Magnesium can enhance the blood pressure lowering effect.
+Blood pressure medications: Magnesium can enhance the blood pressure-lowering effect.

-• Muscle relaxants: The effect can be enhanced by magnesium.
+Muscle relaxants: The effect can be enhanced by magnesium.

 How to take magnesium correctly